NVIDIAGameWorks/KickstartRT/docs/SDK_Integration_Guide.md

 be reduced by increasing the average window to increase the temporal stability, but the right value needs tuning for the game.

+Also, it is important to set an appropriate value to injectionResolutionStride.
-It is important to highlight that the direct lighting buffer does not need to be native resolution.
-The resolution is directly linked to the number of rays traced (1 per pixel), so a quality/performance tradeoff is possible.
+That value and the resolution of GBuffer are directly linked to the number of rays traced for injecting lighting to direct lighting cache.
+A ray for injecting lighting is traced each 4x4 pixel block of GBuffer by default.
+This is because the resolution of direct lighting cache is by far lower than the pixel resolution in general, so, it will be wasting to trace rays on each pixel for direct lighting injection.
+It is recommended to set a bigger stride especially when using high resolution GBuffer.

 ## Direct Lighting Input Reflections